yegor256/antlr2ebnf-maven-plugin/README.md

 Then, using `pdflatex` installed on your computer, the plugin renders the generated EBNF as a PDF document (you can skip that with the `skipLatex` configuration option).
-Then, you can then transform PDF to SVG or PNG (explained below).
+Then, you can transform this PDF to SVG or PNG formats, using the tools explained below.

 The plugin expects you to have ANTLR-to-XML converter made by [Gunther Rademacher](https://www.bottlecaps.de/convert/), in the `target/convert`